BulgariaDestinationsPlaces

 The Preobrazhenski Monastery in Bulgaria is a must-see for any traveler to experience the country’s rich religious and cultural history.
 Situated near the capital city of Sofia, this centuries-old monastery has been a spiritual center for Orthodox Christians since it was first established.
 It is also known as one of the most beautiful monasteries in Bulgaria, with stunning architecture and serene grounds make it an ideal spot to spend a few peaceful hours.

-Built-in 1360 by Tsar Ivan Alexander, the monastery’s buildings have undergone extensive renovations while keeping their original design intact.
-The exterior comprises old stone walls fortified throughout history and two golden domes crowning its impressive main church.
+Built in 1360 by Tsar Ivan Alexander, the monastery’s buildings have undergone extensive renovations while keeping their original design intact.
+The exterior comprises old stone walls fortified throughout history, and two golden domes crown its impressive main church.

 Kalugeritsa Monastery

-The monastery sits atop a hill overlooking the town of Kyustendil, making it an ideal spot to admire the beautiful Bulgarian landscape.
-Some remarkable architecture and artwork that commemorate its storied past are inside its walls.
+The monastery sits atop a hill overlooking the town of Kyustendil, making it ideal for admiring the beautiful Bulgarian landscape.
+Inside its walls, remarkable architecture and artwork commemorate the monastery’s storied past.

 Visitors can explore several churches, chapels, and other buildings and participate in services held by clergymen wearing traditional robes.
 There are also plenty of opportunities to enjoy unique cultural experiences, such as attending festivals or visiting nearby vineyards.